Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 Hakone

 Hakone is on the way to Kyoto.
-It is part of Fuji-Hakone-Izu National Park.
-It’s a popular weekend destination for Tokyo residents who flock there for the hot springs and to see (if you are lucky and the sky is clear) a view of nearby Mount Fuji.
+It is part of Fuji-Hakone-Izu National Park and is a popular weekend destination for Tokyo residents who visit for the hot springs.
+If you are lucky and the sky is clear, you will see a beautiful view of nearby Mount Fuji from Hakone.

-Hakone’s main street is full of shops giving out free samples.
-This one offered free samples of fish that you grill yourself.
+Hakone’s main street is fun to walk on with lots of small food shops and many of them give out free samples.
+This one offered free pieces of fish that you grill yourself.

-We took the Romance Car from Tokyo.
-It was a really nice train (significantly nicer than the bullet train) and experience.
+To get to Hakone, we took the Romance Car from Tokyo.
+It was a really nice experience—significantly nicer than the high-speed bullet train.
 Here is a great blog post on Hakone.
 The blog perfectly outlines what to see and do in Hakone and her map of the sights you will be seeing is excellent.
-It gives you a perfect lay of the land..
+It gives you a perfect lay of the land.

 Kyoto